aravindranganathan/assignment2-Ranganathan/ABOUTME.md

 | India               |Beautiful country famous for the cultural diversity.| 20 days |
 | Canada              | Country which is famous for the country's beauty.| 7 days |
 | U.K.                | Country which is famous for the country's historical monuments.| 7 days |

+*** FUNNY QUOTES
+>“Never follow anyone else’s path.
+Unless you’re in the woods and you’re lost and you see a path.
+Then by all means follow that path.”
+*Ellen DeGeneres
+>“Breaking up is like knocking over a Coke machine.
+You can’t do it in one push; you got to rock it back and forth a few times, and then it goes over.”
+*Jerry Seinfeld